rsyslog/rsyslog/source/configuration/modules/imudp.rst

    Specifies the rate-limiting burst in number of messages.

-.. function::  InputName [name]
+.. function::  name [name]

-   *Available since: 7.3.9*
+   *Available since: 8.3.3*

    *Default: imudp*

-   specifies the value of the inputname.
+   specifies the value of the inputname property.
 In older versions, this was always "imudp" for all listeners, which still is the default.
 Starting with 7.3.9 it can be set to different values for each listener.
 Note that when a single input statement defines multipe listner ports, the inputname will be the same for all of them.
-If you want to differentiate in that case, use "InputName.AppendPort" to make them unique.
-Note that the "InputName" parameter can be an empty string.
+If you want to differentiate in that case, use "name.appendPort" to make them unique.
+Note that the "name" parameter can be an empty string.
 In that case, the corresponding inputname property will obviously also be the empty string.
-This is primarily meant to be used together with "InputName.AppendPort" to set the inputname equal to the port.
+This is primarily meant to be used together with "name.appendPort" to set the inputname equal to the port.

-.. function::  InputName.AppendPort [on/off]
+.. function::  InputName [name]

    *Available since: 7.3.9*

+   **Deprecated**

+   This provides the same functionality as "name".
+It is the historical parameter name and should not be used in new configurations.
+It is scheduled to be removed some time in the future.

+.. function::  name.appendPort [on/off]

+   *Available since: 7.3.9*

    *Default: off*

-   Appends the port the the inputname.
-Note that when no inputname is specified, the default of "imudp" is used and the port is appended to that default.
+   Appends the port the the inputname property.
+Note that when no "name" is specified, the default of "imudp" is used and the port is appended to that default.
 So, for example, a listner port of 514 in that case will lead to an inputname of "imudp514".
 The ability to append a port is most useful when multiple ports are defined for a single input and each of the inputnames shall be unique.
 Note that there currently is no differentiation between IPv4/v6 listeners on the same port.

+.. function::  InputName.AppendPort [on/off]

+   *Available since: 7.3.9*

+   **Deprecated**

+   This provides the same functionality as "name.appendPort".
+It is the historical parameter name and should not be used in new configurations.
+It is scheduled to be removed some time in the future.

 .. function::  defaultTZ <timezone-info>